Carson Wentz: 2018 season

 On June 25, 2018, prior to the start of the new season, Wentz was ranked third overall in the NFL Top 100 Players of 2018.
 It is the highest Top 100 debut ranking in the history of the league.

 Wentz missed the first two games in an effort to continue recovery from his ACL injury and Nick Foles remained as the starter.
-On September 17, Wentz was medically cleared and retained his starting quarterback role.
-In his 2018 debut, Wentz would finish with 255 yards, one touchdown, and an interception in the Eagles' 20–16 win against the Indianapolis Colts in Week 3.
+On September 17, Wentz was medically cleared and regained his starting quarterback role.
+In his 2018 debut, Wentz finished with 255 yards, a touchdown, and an interception in the Eagles' 20–16 victory over the Indianapolis Colts in Week 3.
 The Eagles experienced mixed results with Wentz as starter.

-In November 2018, with the Eagles sitting at 5-6 on the season, an anonymous Eagles player revealed to Josina Anderson that he believed Wentz was negatively impacting the team.
-The source stated that Wentz was over-targeting tight end Zach Ertz, which was detrimental to the offensive's rhythm.
+In November 2018, with the Eagles sitting at 5–6 on the season, an anonymous Eagles player revealed to Josina Anderson that he believed Wentz was negatively impacting the team.
+The source stated that Wentz was over-targeting tight end Zach Ertz (who set an NFL record for receptions by a tight end that season), which was detrimental to the offense's rhythm.

-Near the end of the season, Wentz dealt with a back injury and the Eagles not wanting to risk further injury decided to shut him down for the season and put in Nick Foles as the starter for the rest of the season.
-He finished with a 5–6 record and passed for 3,074 yards, 21 touchdowns, and seven interceptions.
-Foles, playing in Wentz's absence went 3-0 and lead the Eagles to a playoff win.
+Near the end of the season, Wentz dealt with a back injury and the Eagles, not wanting to risk further injury, decided to shut him down for the season and put in Foles as the starter for the rest of the season.
+Wentz finished with a 5–6 record and passed for 3,074 yards, 21 touchdowns, and seven interceptions.
+Foles, playing in Wentz's absence, went 3–0 and led the Eagles to a playoff victory.
 Wentz was ranked 96th by his fellow players on the NFL Top 100 Players of 2019.

-Following the conclusion of the 2018 season, Joseph Santoliquito writing in PhillyVoice ran a piece where more than 12 Eagles players were anonymously interviewed.
-The story revealed how players found Wentz to be "selfish" and "egotistical."
-The players stated that Wentz often called unecessary audibles on plays, which ultimately lead to sacks or turnovers.
-Wentz was also described as being a bully towards Eagles offensive coordinator Mike Groh and not open to coaching.
+Following the conclusion of the 2018 season, Joseph Santoliquito, writing in PhillyVoice, ran a piece in which more than a half dozen Eagles players were anonymously interviewed.
+The story revealed how players found Wentz to be "selfish" and "egotistical".
+The players stated that Wentz often called unnecessary audibles on plays and was not open to coaching.
+However, several of Wentz's current and former Eagles teammates, including Ertz, Fletcher Cox, Brandon Brooks, Lane Johnson, Torrey Smith and Nate Sudfeld, refuted the report and came to Wentz's defense as a teammate and a leader.
+They also stated that he always put the team first and that the locker room stood behind him.